ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 ---
 ## Acknowledgments

-- Redpanda team for developing the Kafka-compatible streaming platform.
+- Redpanda — for developing a Kafka-compatible, high-performance streaming platform.
-- dbt Labs for creating the transformation framework.
+- dbt Labs — for creating a powerful transformation framework that simplifies data modeling.
-- Apache Foundation for providing Flink and Spark.
+- The Apache Software Foundation — for contributing essential open-source tools like Flink and Spark.
-- Google Cloud for offering a robust data warehousing platform.
+- Google Cloud Platform (GCP) — for providing a reliable and scalable data warehousing infrastructure.
-- Debezium community for developing the CDC solution.
+- Debezium Community — for building an open-source Change Data Capture (CDC) solution.
-- Python Software Foundation, which has produced a very efficient programming language.
+- Python Software Foundation — for developing Python, a versatile and efficient programming language.
-- SQL, as a powerful language for data manipulation.
+- SQL — as a foundational language for querying and manipulating structured data.
-- Terraform for enabling GCP resource provisioning.
+- Terraform — for enabling Infrastructure as Code (IaC) and seamless provisioning of GCP resources.
-- DataTalksClub Community, which is truly a great learning platform.
+- ClickHouse, DuckDB, and Grafana — for enabling fast analytics, in-memory processing, and intuitive data visualization.
+- DataTalks.Club Community — for fostering a vibrant and collaborative learning environment in data engineering and analytics.